capitalone/datacompy/docs/source/benchmark.rst

 We've tried to create some benchmarks to help users understand which DataFrames to use when.
-PLease take the results with a grain of salt!
+Please take the results with a grain of salt!
 If you have ideas on how we can further improve preformance please make an issue, we always welcome contributions.